mic0331/eurostatV2/README.md

 Finding an interesting data set and a story it tells can be the most difficult part of producing an infographic or data visualization.

 The first iteration of this project was clearly failing in the "explanatory" part of the visulization.
 The process of finding a story and telling it is really something complex to put in place.
-I had to spend several day manipulating the data and exploring them using R in order to find something interesting to tell.
+I had to spend several days manipulating the data and exploring them using R in order to find something interesting to tell.

 The final visualization is clearly better but not as good as I wanted to be.
 For example, the annotations in the line chart are telling a story but i would prefer being able to highlight the countries of interest for the annotation.
 Highlithing the country would make the line chart unpleasant to look at.
 Several design change would be required in order to make this change possible (increase page width and positioning) unltimately requirering a third version of the project...

+Finally, the `app.js` getting very large and would require some serious refactoring in order to make this project ready for third iteration.
 ## Resources
 * [Eurostat - Net earnings and tax rates (earn_net)](http://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=earn_nt_net&lang=en)
 * [Eurostat - Net earnings and tax rates (metadata)](http://ec.europa.eu/eurostat/cache/metadata/en/earn_net_esms.htm)